theleapofcode/js-starter-kit/README.md

 [LocalTunnel](https://localtunnel.github.io/www/) can be used to share a development server over internet.

 ## Build Automation
 [NPM Scripts](https://www.npmjs.com/) is the easiest option for automating build tasks.
 No need of Grunt or Gulp.

+## Transpiling
+[Babel](https://babeljs.io/) is the best ES transpiler.
+Add .babelrc to configue babel transpiling options.